Pages

 He slowed down and looked at Chubby.
 They gave each other a look and the talkative one raised his eyebrows.

 'What's wrong with me getting water?'
 I asked.
 Chubby then nodded to the driver.
-Slowly, we inched on to a dusty road beside the kiosks and drove about 50 yards down.
+Slowly, we inched on to a dusty road beside the kiosks and drove about 25 yards down and stopped.

-The moment the car was stopped I opened my door and stepped out with my computer firmly under one arm and my purse tightly held under the other, unbelievably relieved to open that car door.
+The moment the car was stopped I opened the door and stepped out with my computer firmly under one arm and my purse tightly held under the other.
+My money and passport was under my shirt.
+I felt unbelievably relieved to open that car door.
 Step one.
 They got out and stretched.
-I walked to the back of the car and asked Chubby to open the trunk so I could get my suitcase out because although I was totally grateful for the ride, it was was far enough, and thank you very, very much.
+I walked to the back of the car and asked Chubby to open the trunk so I could get my suitcase because although I was totally grateful for the ride, it was was far enough, and thank you very, very much.

-They were surprised and as I turned to look at the kiosks to see who was there, I couldn’t believe my eyes when I saw that a mini-bus filled with people had pulled up beside the kiosks and was idling at the side of the road.
-They must have been behind us on the highway.
+They were surprised and as I turned to look at the kiosks to see who was there, I couldn’t believe my eyeballs when I saw that a mini-bus filled with people had pulled up beside the kiosks and was idling at the side of the road.
+They must have been behind us on the highway!
 They were getting drinks.
-Holy fucking jumping shitballs!
+Holy fucking jumping shit balls!
 I waved and leapt up and down like a mental case at the bus driver to catch his eye.;

 'Esperame!
 Wait for me!'
 He waved slowly back at me.